c-mon71/TaxBrokerReport/Manuals/Instructions.md

 The project uses GitHub Actions for CI/CD.
 The main pipeline is defined in `.github/workflows/ci.yml`.
 We can run the pipeline locally using the: `scripts/run_ci_locally.sh` script.

+### Running the CI Pipeline Locally

-If you do this first time, you need to change the permissions of the script:
+If you do this for the first time, you need to change the permissions of the script:

 ```bash
 chmod +x scripts/run_ci_locally.sh
 ```

-Then run:
+**When to trigger this command:**

+- **First time only**: Run `chmod +x scripts/run_ci_locally.sh` to make the script executable.
+- **After that**: You can run the script with:

 ```bash
 scripts/run_ci_locally.sh
 ```

+**Note**: Do not use `sudo` with the script.
+If you encounter permission issues, ensure your user has proper permissions in the project directory.

 >[!Warning]
 > This is just a simulation of the GitHub Actions pipeline.
 It may not perfectly replicate the cloud environment.